jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

   - You should see a "Linux/BSD system" menu showing installed
     applications.
 We call this menu "pmenu" (explained in lesson 7).

-  - If you use tint2, jgmenu should have based its appearance and
-    alignment on tint2rc.

   - You have just started a long-running application.
 If you click
     outside the menu, press escape or select a menu item (using